-If you search on the internet, you’ll find a myriad of opinions, but according to the ARC study, the best lowest fares are for flights departing on a Thursday or Friday (for economy and premium cabin).
+If you search on the internet, you’ll find a myriad of opinions, but according to the ARC study, the cheapest days to fly are Thursday or Friday (for economy and premium cabin).
 Travelers can save around 10% on airfares simply by choosing flights that take off on these days.

 What is the most expensive day to fly?

 The most expensive day to start a journey is on a Sunday, the ARC and Expedia study found out.

 How long in advance should I buy an airline ticket?

 Prices may vary a lot and you can find great deals at any time, right?
 Not really.

 If you book too early or too late, you’ll probably pay more.
 Regardless of the destination, the average ticket price tends to rise as departure gets closer.
 According to the ARC and Expedia study, booking flights at least three weeks ahead of departure is the “sweet pot” for fare savings.

 When is it too early to book a flight?

 More than 3 months ahead of departure is a bit too much.
 So between three months and three weeks ahead of departure is an excellent time to find good deals and stumble upon offers.